Add line events by coordinates

 Tip:

-You can use a combination of any of the methods to locate the from measure and to measure values.
-For example, you can use Route and Measure to choose the from measure value, and use Coordinates to define the to location on the map.
+You can use a combination of any of the methods to locate the start measure and end measure values.
+For example, you can use Route and Measure for the start measure value, and use Coordinates to define the end location on the map.

 The methods you choose appear in the from and to section labels.
-For example, From: Route and Measure and To: Coordinates appear if the from method is Route and Measure and the to method is Coordinates.
+For example, From: Route and Measure and To: Coordinates appear if the start method is Route and Measure and the end method is Coordinates.

 5. Click Next.